Remember learning about the number line?

 Here is a simple way to introduce, and play with, a number line at home!

-This number line game makes a fun Breakfast Invitation to help you drink your coffee and pop the bagels in the toaster in peace!
-Set it up in 5 minutes the night before and watch it unfold.
+This number line game makes a fun Breakfast Invitation to help you drink your coffee and pop the bagels in the toaster in peace as your Kindergartener learns through play.

-A number line helps your child visualize number sequences to help with counting.
+A number line helps your child visualize number sequences.

 The concept of “one more” is a big one!
 It helps children understand quantity.

-In fact, this is something your child will zone in on in Kindergarten.
+Understanding a number line is a math concept your child will learn in Kindergarten.
 The Common Core standard for Kindergarten will ask children to:

 Understand that each successive number name refers to a quantity that is one larger.